narojkumar99/Automart/README.md

 # Automart

-An e-commerce mobile app for selling and/or buying motor vehicles and their spare parts
+An e-commerce mobile app for selling and/or buying motor vehicles and their spare part

 ### Screenshots
 <img src="screenshots/one.png" width="200">    <img src="screenshots/two.png" width="200">